DcDudley17/MachineLearning/README.md

 Homework 8 - Regression with neural networks.

   Using a neural net, we are able to accuratly follow the curve of any function with enough epochs.
 The Jupyter notebook attached shows the function creation as well as the curves being fit by our neural network.
 The functions are shown on the jupyter notebook, where we added in a small amount of noise to our function to give the extra data points.
-It uses the torch import with F.tanh as the activation function.
+I used the torch import with F.tanh as the activation function and ran for 1000 epochs.
+Below is a graph of a complex function with the red line being our Neural net approximating the function very well.

 ![image](https://github.com/user-attachments/assets/b7ef3669-24b0-4a96-997f-3b2a7bf4c6a5)

 Homework 7 - Clustering taxi locations.

   Based on the given latitude and longitude of taxi pickup and dropoff locations, we are able to apply kmeans and clustering to display a map of the main locations where the pickups and dropoffs are located.
-This would be useful when trying to decide locations to place taxi distribution centers, and main locations of which people need to be picked up or dropped off by a taxi. https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data?select=yellow_tripdata_2015-01.csv This is a link to the kaggle dataset used for this project.
+This would be useful when trying to decide locations to place taxi distribution centers, and main locations of which people need to be picked up or dropped off by a taxi.

+Using Kmeans in this scope allows us to see the main areas where the pickup/dropoff locations are the most dense, and how with this data we could determine where we want to place hubs for the cab company.
+They could make interpretations on where people are picked up based on time of day, and then use these interpretations to make informed decisions on where they want to place their hubs.

+  https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data?select=yellow_tripdata_2015-01.csv
+  This is a link to the kaggle dataset used for this project, with one month of data.

   Here is an image of what the map looks like after using clustering to determine main central locations of the pickup spots
   ![image](https://github.com/user-attachments/assets/f54dcc43-9b8f-4e51-9b6c-31c368d5d5c3)